barghouthi/blog/_posts/2017-05-1-debiasing.md

 Now, we want to find a completion of this sketch such that
-* 1) The completion is *semantically closest* to the original program.
+* 1) The completion is *semantically close* to the original program.
 (Semantic closeness  just means that the two programs agree on most inputs.)
 * 2) The completion is fair according to the definition above.

+The idea is that we want to give the program a small *nudge* to make it fair.
 One possible completion is the following:
 ```python
 def hire(urank):